App-vNext/Polly.Extensions.Http/README.md

 # Polly.Extensions.Http

+> [!IMPORTANT]
+> The `Microsoft.Extensions.Http.Polly` is deprecated in favor of the new [Microsoft.Extensions.Http.Resilience](https://www.nuget.org/packages/Microsoft.Extensions.Http.Resilience) package, as [detailed here](https://learn.microsoft.com/dotnet/core/resilience/).
+This new package is built on top of Polly, and it takes full advantage of the new Polly v8 features.

 Polly.Extensions.Http is an extensions package containing opinionated convenience methods for configuring [Polly](https://github.com/App-vNext/Polly) policies to handle transient faults typical of calls through HttpClient.

 Polly.Extensions.Http targets .NET Standard 1.1 and .NET Standard 2.0.